Bild für den Bereich Weitere Regulierungsthemen

 Even if claims for injunctive relief under copyright law are in principle to be decided by ordinary courts, the regulatory authority is responsible for checking whether the implementation of the traffic management measures taken for this purpose in the form of access blocks is compatible with the TSM Regulation.
 If such traffic management measures are taken by providers of internet access services after a warning has been issued by the rights holders and without a corresponding court decision, it is also necessary to review the existence of the exception regulated in Art.
 3(3)(a) of the TSM Regulation.

-In the area of consumer protection, the consumer protection cooperation act (VBKG) implementing Regulation (EU) 2017/2394 (Consumer protection cooperation regulation, VBKVO) provides that in order to enforce consumer rights, if no other effective means are left to prevent the risk of serious harm to the collective interests of consumers, various measures may be ordered to block, remove and restrict such content
+In the area of consumer protection, the consumer protection cooperation act (VBKG) implementing Regulation (EU) 2017/2394 (Consumer protection cooperation regulation, VBKVO) provides that in order to enforce consumer rights, if no other effective means are left to prevent the risk of serious harm to the collective interests of consumers, various measures may be ordered to block, remove and restrict such content.

 Pursuant to Art.
 7b VBKG, the Telekom-Control Commission can be called upon to order such measures in accordance with Art.
 9 (4) (g) VBKVO due to an infringement under the consumer protection corporation act, which the providers of Internet access services, hosting services pursuant to Art.
 16 of the E-Commerce Act, caching services, search engines or domain name registrars must take.
 For this purpose, the authority responsible for enforcing the VBKG may submit an application to the Telekom-Control Commission as the other authority pursuant to Art.
 10 Par.
 1 lit. b VBKVO.
 When ordering measures, the Telekom-Control Commission shall take into account the principle of proportionality pursuant to Art.
 5 VBKG.